arrow-left

 Introduction

 qb is a fluent query builder for CFML.
-It is heavily inspired by Eloquent from Laravel.
+It is heavily inspired by Eloquentarrow-up-right from Laravelarrow-up-right.

 Using qb, you can: